 I didn’t actually know how to make a detective board, thankfully, Mark did.
 Although I wonder how knew what to do?!

 If you want to create your own detective board in the same way we did, follow these steps!

 - Use little sticky notes to plot a chronological timeline of events across the top of a corkboard.

 - Create a little profile card for each suspect and the victim.
 Add their photo and key facts about them.

-- Put the victim in the centre and arrange the suspects around them.
+- Put the victim in the center and arrange the suspects around them.

 - Use pins and string to connect the profiles to each other.
-Add little folded piece of paper to the strings detailing the relationship.
+Add little folded pieces of paper to the strings detailing the relationship.